Spend the Day at Flamenco Beach on Culebra

 Culebra is an island 20 miles off the north-east coast of Puerto Rico.
 This small island (seven-by-four-miles) is a favorite of tourists and locals alike, not only for the things on the island , but also for the things you will not find here.
 Culebra has no luxury resorts, casinos, elegant restaurants, theaters, or night life to speak of.
 It also has no crowds, crime or traffic.
 What it does have is just a laid back island feel and great beaches and snorkeling.

-If you keep walking along the beach to the left, you will end up on another great beach that I hear also has great snorkeling (Carlos Rosario beach).
+Currently it is locked, but sometimes you can walk through the gate in the back of the parking lot along a long trail , you will end up on another beach that also has great snorkeling (Carlos Rosario beach).
 However there are no facilities there.
-We have not been there yet.

 There are food and drinks available for sale at Flamenco Beach (in the parking lot area) during the day.
 There are picnic tables under the shade of some pine trees, so you can enjoy your meal in the shade, or you can bring your lunch back to the beach with you.
 You can also bring your own food and drinks in a cooler, but glass is not permitted.
 This is the only beach (that we’ve been to) where they actually check your coolers before letting you onto the beach.